ashmckenzie/melb-devops-march-2012/slides/all.md

 * The ever shifting invisible line of responsibility
 * Cloud computing makes the question of responsibility even more difficult.<br/>I can accidentally **destroy** a server with a few clicks!
 * Tools like Puppet and Chef allow Devs to better<br/>understand infrastructre setup
-* Devs need to be acutely aware of affecting performance<br/>and system integrity when deloying
+* Devs need to be acutely aware of affecting performance<br/>and system integrity when deploying
 * Deploying to a system you do not accurately understand<br/>should never happen!

 !SLIDE bullets incremental

-.notes If possible pair with a Dev or an Ops guru and get a better understanding of challenges he or she faces.
-Small changes to your process may make someone elses job much easier

 # DevOps: How we can improve #